Meet the Local Governing Body

-Please find below a profile for our current Governors:
+Please find below a profile for our current Local Governing Body:

 I have lived in Cliffe Woods since 1980 with my husband and three children who attended both Cliffe Woods and Hundred of Hoo schools before going to University.